-KECCAK [8] is a family of cryptographic hash functions [67] or, more accurately, sponge functions [7].
-This document describes the properties of the KECCAK family and presents its members as candidates to NIST's request for a new cryptographic hash algorithm family called SHA-3 [50].
+KECCAK [8] is a family of cryptographic hash functions [68] or, more accurately, sponge functions [7].
+This document describes the properties of the KECCAK family and presents its members as candidates to NIST's request for a new cryptographic hash algorithm family called SHA-3 [51].

-For the specifications of the KECCAK family, we refer to the separate document [8], to which we assume the reader has access.
+This introduction offers in Section 1.1 a summary of the KECCAK specifications using pseudocode, sufficient to understand its structure and building blocks.
+In no way should this introductory text be considered as a formal and reference description of KECCAK.
+For the formal definition of the KECCAK family, we refer to the separate document [8], to which we assume the reader has access.
 While the KECCAK definition is fixed, this present document is likely to evolve over time, so we suggest the reader to obtain the latest version from our website http://keccak.noekeon.org/.

 The document is organized as follows.
-The design choices behind the KECCAK sponge functions are summarized in Chapter 2.
+The design choices behind the Keccak sponge functions are summarized in Chapter 2.
 Chapters 3-5 provide a security analysis and a rationale for our design choices.
 Each of these three chapters looks at a particular level, from top to bottom.

-- Chapter 3 looks at the use of the sponge construction in our submission. - Chapter 4 gives more insight on the use of an iterated permutation in the sponge construction. - Chapter 5 looks more particularly at KECCAK-f, the chosen permutation.
+- Chapter 3 looks at the use of the sponge construction in our submission. - Chapter 4 gives more insight on the use of an iterated permutation in the sponge construction. - Chapter 5 looks more particularly at Keccak-f, the chosen permutation.

-Examples of modes of use, as well as other details regarding the use of the KECCAK sponge functions, are provided in Chapter 6.
+Examples of modes of use, as well as other details regarding the use of the Keccak sponge functions, are provided in Chapter 6.
 Finally, Chapter 7 takes a look at the software and hardware implementation aspects.